rlwifg/rlwifg/README.md

 Introduction
 ------------
-This is the source code for our paper **Data-driven Meta-learning Based Fine-Grained Recognition**
+This is the source code for our paper **Data-driven Meta-learning Based Fine-Grained Recognition**.

 Network Architecture
 --------------------